grab/engineering-blog/_posts/2019-01-02-big-data-real-time-presto-talariadb.md

 ## Functional requirements

-* **Time-Series Metrics.** The system can store thousands of different time-series metrics.
+* **Time-Series Metrics**.
+The system can store thousands of different time-series metrics.

 * **Data Retention**.
 Keep the most recent data.
 This is configurable so we can extend the retention period on the fly.

-* **Query or Aggregate by any dimension.** We will build very complex queries using the full power of SQL and the Presto query engine for graphing, log retrieval, Grab Splainer, analytics, and other use-cases.
+* **Query or Aggregate by any dimension**.
+We will build very complex queries using the full power of SQL and the Presto query engine for graphing, log retrieval, Grab Splainer, analytics, and other use-cases.

 ## Non-functional requirements

 * **Linear, Horizontal Scalability**.
 The hot data layer can scale to a multi-terabyte or even multi-petabyte scale.

-* **Low Latency.** The system responds and retrieves data for a particular combination of metric name and time window.
+* **Low Latency**.
+The system responds and retrieves data for a particular combination of metric name and time window.
 The query executes within a few seconds at most, even if there is a petabyte of data.

 * **Simplicity**.
 The system is simple, easy to write, understand, and maintain.